Samagra-Development/docs/docs/Admin - Adding External Data.md

 ```

 After this all you need to do is import this `master dataprovider` to the app like this `import dataProvider from "./react-admin-base/dataProviders";`

+## 3. FAQs

+## 4. Coming Soon

+Please review the following section to get information about planned updates to this module.